On the factorisation of the $p$-adic Rankin-Selberg $L$-function in the supersingular case: Cohomology and regulators

 \subsection{A \texorpdfstring{$p$}{p}-adic diagram}

 As in the previous subsection, we start from the commutative diagram given by the compatibility of $\ret$ with cup product and push-forward.
 Let $\ret \colon H_{\mot} \to H_{\et}$ be the étale regulator.
-As $\ret$ is compatible with cup product and push-forward, there is a commutative diagram as in figure~\ref{diag:etale-compatibility}.
+As $\ret$ is compatible with cup product and push-forward, there is a commutative diagram

 We now bring in the Hochschild-Serre spectral sequence: recall that for every $n\in\Z$ its second page is

 In particular one has a canonical edge map